ni/ams-capabilities/README.md

 * Battery Lab Software Plug-In Developer Toolkit (part of PAtools installer)
 * JKI JSON, Structure Error Handler and JSONtext library from VI Package Manager.

+Starting with the 2026 Q2 release, AMS plugins were updated to operate without an NI legacy dependency called *EVO*.
+Therefore older plugins need to be adapted see [26Q2-EVO-Removal](26Q2-EVO-Removal.md)

 # AMS plugins repositories compatible with PAtools

 Here is a list of known ams plugins used with PAtools: